Step by Step Kitchen Cleaning: The Efficient Guide Every Busy Homeowner Needs

 Since this is regular cleaning, you’re not expected to disassemble light fixtures or perform deep cleaning.
 Simply focus on dusting the visible surfaces you can easily access.

-Use a dry microfiber cloth, a duster, or a vacuum with a small brush nozzle for the best results.
-Based on my experience, a long-handled duster is the quickest tool for reaching:
+You can use a dry microfiber cloth, or a long-handled duster, or a vacuum with a small brush nozzle for the best results.

-Wall moldings, open shelves, stovetops, picture frames, lamps, kitchen counters, electrical sockets, window sills, mirrors, cabinet tops, radiators etc.
+Based on my experience, a long-handled duster is the quickest tool for reaching everywhere.
+Like wall moldings without bending your back, open shelves, stovetops, picture frames, lamps, kitchen counters, electrical sockets, window sills, mirrors, cabinet tops, radiators, etc.

-For easy-to-reach surfaces, a microfiber cloth works perfectly.
-For hard-to-reach spots—like behind the refrigerator, cabinets, or under the oven or dishwasher—a long-handled duster is ideal.
+Also, for hard-to-reach spots, like behind the refrigerator, cabinets, or under the oven or dishwasher, a long-handled duster is ideal.

 Avoid using a damp cloth for dusting, as it can smear dirt and make things worse.